CLIUtils/CLI11/README.md

 alternative form of the syntax is more explicit: `"--flag,--no-flag{false}"`; this is equivalent to the previous example.
 This also works for short form options `"-f,!-n"` or `"-f,-n{false}"` If `int_or_bool` is a boolean value the default behavior is to take the last value given, while if `int_or_bool` is an integer type the behavior will be to sum all the given arguments and return the result.
-This can be modifed if needed by changing the `multi_option_policy` on each flag (this is not inherited).
+This can be modified if needed by changing the `multi_option_policy` on each flag (this is not inherited).

 On a C++14 compiler, you can pass a callback function directly to `.add_flag`, while in C++11 mode you'll need to use `.add_flag_function` if you want a callback function.
 The function will be given the number of times the flag was passed.
 You can throw a relevant `CLI::ParseError` to signal a failure.